Congratulations to our new students.

 Blackfriars Hall is one of the forty-four Colleges and Permanent Private Halls of Oxford University, and is located right in the heart of the city.
-We are a small, supportive and international academic community who welcome postgraduate and undergraduate students (aged 21 or above), as well as researchers, all of whom, from different backgrounds and religious traditions, value our distinctive ethos.
+We are a small, supportive and international academic community who welcome postgraduate students (aged 21 or above) and researchers, all of whom, from different backgrounds and religious traditions, value our distinctive ethos.

 Among our teaching staff, student body, and alumni are found eminent religious leaders and policy makers, pastors and entrepreneurs, academics and teachers, contemplatives and activists from across the globe.